abe-calder/CR-Site/README.md

 ---

-## 🔍 Usage
+## Usage

 Once the application is running, open the client URL (`http://localhost:5173`) in your browser.

 1. Enter the player-tag (e.g., `#P0P0L0L0`) into the search field.
-2. The application will display the extended, non-mobile-app stats for that player.
+2. The application will display the extended, stats for that player.

 ---

-## 📂 Project Structure (Optional)
+## Project Structure (Optional)

 A brief breakdown of the main directories: